Scale-Adaptive Balancing of Exploration and Exploitation in Classical Planning: Background

-MCTS is a class of heuristic forward search algorithm that represents the open list as a search tree rather than as a priority queue.
-We call the tree as a \emph{\topen}.
-Our MCTS is based on the description in \cite{keller2013trial,schulte2014balancing} and is shown in \refalgo{alg:mcts}.
-Overall, MCTS works in the same manner as other best-first search algorithms with a few key differences.
-(1) (\emph{selection}) To select a node from the \topen, it recursively selects an action on each branch of the tree using the NEC, descending until reaching a leaf node.
-At the leaf, it (2) (\emph{expansion}) generates its successor nodes, (3) (\emph{evaluation}) evaluates the new successor nodes, (4) (\emph{queueing}) attaches them to the leaf, and \emph{backpropagates} the evaluation information to the leaf's ancestors, all the way back to the root node, with the resulting behavior equivalent to that of a priority queue.
-Backpropagation is also called a \emph{backup}.
+MCTS is a class of forward heuristic best-first search that represents the open list as the leaves of a tree.
+We call the tree a \emph{\topen}.
+Our MCTS is based on the description in \citep{keller2013trial,schulte2014balancing}.
+Overall, MCTS works in the same manner as other best-first search with a few key differences.
+(1) (\emph{selection}) To select a node from the \topen, it recursively selects an action on each branch of the tree, start from the root, using the NEC to select a successor node, descending until reaching a leaf node.
+(Sometimes the action selection rule is also called a \emph{tree policy}.)
+At the leaf, it (2) (\emph{expansion}) generates successor nodes, (3) (\emph{evaluation}) evaluates the new successor nodes, (4) (\emph{queueing}) attaches them to the leaf, and \emph{backpropagates} (or \emph{backs-up}) the information to the leaf's ancestors, all the way up to the root.

-Since an efficient graph search algorithm must avoid visiting the same state multiple times, MCTS for graph search marks certain nodes as \emph{locked}, and excludes them from the selection candidates.
-A node is locked either (1) when a node is a dead-end that will never reach a goal (detected by having no applicable actions, by a heuristic function, or other facilities), (2) when there is a node with the same state in the search tree with a smaller g-value, (3) when all of its children are locked, or (4) when a node is a goal (relevant in an anytime iterated search setting \cite{richter2010joy,richter2011lama}, but not in this paper).